SNodeC/snode.c/src/apps/README.md

       └─ sendToPeer()
 ```

-There is no extra observation state in the context.
-Every received chunk is
+There is no observation state or second logging abstraction in the application
-reported and immediately queued back to the peer.
-That makes the behavior easy
-to see while learning the framework and keeps the example source aligned with
-the operation it demonstrates.

-`SocketContext::log()` is the semantic application logger for the current
+context. `SocketContext::log()` already returns the semantic application logger
-context.
-Its scope carries the context boundary together with instance and
-connection identity, so the example does not need legacy `LOG`/`VLOG` macros or
-its own logging infrastructure.
+for that context, with context, instance, and connection identity in its scope.

+The client sends `Hello peer!
+Nice to see you!!!` once from `onConnected()`.
+Every received chunk is logged and queued back unchanged.
+Since both programs use
-Because both executables below use the same reflecting context, the client
-initiates a continuing echo exchange.
-The information log therefore continues
+the same reflecting context, running them together creates a continuing echo
-until one side is stopped; that is intentional for this small teaching example.
+exchange until one side is stopped.

 ## 2. Compose the IPv4/plain endpoint types

-The installed wrapper headers select the concrete IPv4/plain stream endpoint
+The installed wrapper headers select the concrete IPv4/plain endpoint families:
-families:

 ```cpp
 #include <net/in/stream/legacy/SocketClient.h>
 #include <net/in/stream/legacy/SocketServer.h>
 ```

-For this application the important aliases are:
+The application binds its factories to those endpoint types:

 ```cpp
 using EchoSocketServer =